 When I was in college and graduate school I learned a lot about the sociocultural roots, roles and implications of gender norming.
 I came to learn, for example, that in some Native American tribal cultures, those who were born intersex or were able to transcend gender boundaries were considered to be evolved- even revered as holy or mystical.

 So, when I was subject to gender confusion this weekend, rather than being embarrassed or questioning my self actualization (like I would have as a child) , I took pride in my comfort in being who I am and it not being at all related to my sex (my obvious skateboard-evidenced Peter Pan syndrome notwithstanding).
 It was good to be able to, in a non threatening way, give a little bit of education to the adults of tomorrow.
-Perhaps those little girls will feel more comfortable getting on that skateboard or picking up a baseball bat or choosing to engage in any number of passions that society might tell them is not appropriate because they are girls….and vice versa.
+Perhaps those little girls will feel more comfortable getting on that skateboard or picking up a baseball bat while wearing the best Embroidered Baseball Caps or choosing to engage in any number of passions that society might tell them is not appropriate because they are girls….and vice versa.

 The fact of the matter is that as society continues to evolve, the social rules of gender are being forced to evolve with it, leading to a more balanced social order where we benefit from the best of both chromosomes. 🙂